Burn Injury Causes in San Antonio, TX

 - Third-degree and fourth-degree burns are always serious injuries and require urgent medical care.
 These burns go through multiple layers of skin and can even damage a person’s muscles and bones.

 Those with burns need to get medical attention as soon as possible.
-Cooling a burn with water is only a temporary solution.
-Burn injuries require extensive medical care and can be excruciating for those suffering from them.
-Despite this, advances in medical technology mean that burn survivors have a better chance than ever for recovery.
+Severe burn injuries require extensive medical care and can be excruciating for those suffering from them.
+Despite this, advances in medical technology mean that burn survivors have a better chance than ever of recovery.
 For example, skin grafting helps burned skin heal by taking tissue from an unaffected portion of a person’s body and applying it to an area that needs to heal.
 With skin grafting, skin that would’ve never healed on its own can have a chance at recovery.

 Types of skin grafts include: